repobee/repobee/docs/getting_started.rst

 config, you're good to go.
 If you need to migrate repos into the target organization (i.e. you are not using a master organization), see the :ref:`migrate` section.
-For all commands but the ``migrate`` command, the way you set this up does not matter as Repomate commands go.
+For all commands but the ``migrate`` command, the way you set this up does not matter as RepoBee commands go.

 .. _setup: